emrancub/Design-and-Implementation-of-a-Diabetic-Disease/README.md

      ```

 3. **Run the Algorithm:**
-   - Open the 'Diabeties.ipynb' Jupyter Notebook located in the `code` folder.
+   - Open the 'diabeties.ipynb' Jupyter Notebook located in the `code` folder.
    - Run the notebook using Jupyter Notebook or Jupyter Lab.
 You can use the following command:
      ```bash
-     jupyter notebook Diabeties.ipynb
+     jupyter notebook diabeties.ipynb
      ```

 4. **Input Your Dataset:**